Federal Partner's Share of Income, Deductions, Credits, etc.

 The IRS and most states require corporations to file an income tax return, with the exact filing requirements depending on the type of company.

 Sole proprietorships or disregarded entities like LLCs are filed on Schedule C (or the state equivalent) of the owner's personal income tax return, flow-through entities like S Corporations or Partnerships are generally required to file an informational return equivilent to the IRS Form 1120S or Form 1065, and full corporations must file the equivalent of federal Form 1120 (and, unlike flow-through corporations, are often subject to a corporate tax liability).

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Federal 8865 (Schedule K-1)

-We have a total of eleven past-year versions of 8865 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 8865 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2021 Schedule K-1 (Form 8865)